ialmodovar/FIRSTkit/README.md

 ## Authors:
 Israel Almodóvar-Rivera and Ranjan Maitra

-If you have any questions or comment we prefer that you open an [issue](https://github.com/ialmodovar/FIRSTkit/issues).
-You can also send and email to *israel.almodovar@upr.edu* or *maitra@iastate.edu*.
+If you have any questions or comments, we prefer that you open an [issue](https://github.com/ialmodovar/FIRSTkit/issues).
+You can also send an email to *israel.almodovar@upr.edu* or *maitra@iastate.edu*.